 If you want to inject some purple, red and pink tones into your garden, Rudolph is sure to satisfy.
 The leaves, which are borne on red stalks, are purple-red in spring, green with a dark purple blush in summer and a fabulous purple-gold in autumn.
 The profuse flowers are purple-pink; simply stunning at their peak in late spring.
-The dark purple fruit are a good size and can be used for for cooking, making jelly or pressing for juice to add to a cider mixture.
+The dark purple fruit is a good size and can be used for cooking, making jelly or pressing for juice to add to a cider mixture.
 If you don't pick them, they will stay in the tree well into winter, unless the squirrels and birds snatch them.

 Crabapple trees make effective pollinators for orchard apple trees.